JetBrains/compose-multiplatform/tutorials/Signing_and_notarization_on_macOS/README.md

 ## Prerequisites

 * [Xcode](https://developer.apple.com/xcode/).
 The tutorial was checked with Xcode 12.3.
-* JDK 15+ (JDK 14 is not guaranteed to work).
+* JDK 15+.
 The tutorial was checked with OpenJDK 15.0.1.

 ## Preparing a Developer ID certificate